 Right From The Start Program (RFTS) was established in 1994 in response to an emerging Latino immigrant population in Highland Park and Highwood.
 RFTS serves the Latino community offering a wide array of Spanish-based services.
 These offerings include: prenatal classes, home visiting services and many educational groups for parents and children from birth through the elementary years.
 Additionally, thanks to the vision and support of Pam Phillips Weston, exercise classes were established for moms in December of 2007 in conjunction with after school nutrition/exercise children’s classes for 1-5th grades to reinforce the importance of good health and target the rampant childhood obesity issue in our country.

 After School Activity Program (ASAP) was established 2004 in response to the growing needs of working parents seeking high quality after school services for their children from kindergarten through 5th grade.
 ASAP provides home work help in both English and Spanish and a wide range of engaging enrichment and educational activities.
-ASAP is the only school-based after school program in District 112 and has two sites in Highland Park serving 5 different elementary schools.
+ASAP is the only school-based after school program in District 112 and has three sites in Highland Park serving 7 different elementary schools.

 The support of community volunteers significantly enhance our services.
 Each program within the center has unique needs.
 Please review the programs below to identify our volunteer opportunities.
 Click here to fill out our volunteer application.

 Please feel free to contact Bobbie Hinden, Center Director, at email@example.com or call 847/433-0377, extension 303, if you are interested in donating items for the Parent/Child Center or if you are interested in volunteering your time.